Why should I take folic acid?

 Certain vitamins and minerals, including folic acid, have been shown to have a positive impact on the health of a growing baby.

 Folic acid supplements have been shown to dramatically cut the risk of having a baby with spina bifida or other problems affecting the baby's spine and neural tube.
-This is why women are advised to take a 400mcg supplement every day while they are trying to get pregnant, and for at least the first 12 weeks of pregnancy.

 You should also try to eat foods that contain folate, which is the natural form of folic acid.
 These include: